双指针技巧秒杀七道链表题目

 };

-In this way, the problem is solved with a space complexity of O(1)
+Thus, this problem is solved with a space complexity of and a time complexity of .

-Updated on 2022/1/24:
+Update on 2022/1/24:

-Firstly, a reader mentioned that if you connect the two linked lists end-to-end, the problem of "Finding the Intersection of Two Linked Lists" can be transformed into the problem of "Finding the Start of a Cycle" discussed earlier:
+Initially, a reader mentioned that if you connect the two linked lists end to end, the problem of "finding the intersection of two linked lists" transforms into the previously discussed problem of "finding the start of a loop":

 and p2

-reach the intersection node c1
+simultaneously reach the intersecting node c1

 class Solution {